TypeScript-Go (ttsc)

-@typescript/native-preview is not a stable TypeScript release yet, and typia@next is also an experimental release of typia.
+@typescript/native-preview is not yet a stable TypeScript release, and typia@next is the matching experimental release of typia.
+For production today, use the Legacy (TS v6) setup.

 Install